 One of the primary reasons for offering a severance package is to offset a release of claims, where the company exchanges the severance money for a guarantee you will not pursue private arbitration.
 This is not legally enforceable in every case– for instance, if you are over the age of 40, the Age Discrimination in Employment Act states you must be allowed at least 21 days to consider the offer.
 However, while it’s not impossible to pursue a lawsuit after you’ve already signed a severance agreement, it becomes much more difficult to prove your case if you do.

-If any of these clauses are included in your agreement, and there is grounds for wrongdoing on the employer’s part, you may want to refuse to sign the agreement:
+If any of these clauses are included in your agreement and there are grounds for wrongdoing on the employer’s part, you may want to refuse to sign the agreement:

 - A non-compete clause: It’s common for employers to request that you wait a period of time before returning to the same industry, especially if it’s a competitive one.
 Read over the language very carefully here, as these clauses can be restrictive enough to prevent you from ever landing another job in your field.